A Defensive Computing Checklist

 Verizon calls it both an Account PIN and a Billing Password.
 AT&T calls it a Security Passcode.

 How to Protect Yourself Against a SIM Swap Attack by Brian Barrett in Wired (Aug.
 2018) has details on how to setup the extra PIN code for each cellphone company.

 - AT&T Defense: AT&T has two defenses: both a passcode and Extra Security to enforce the use of the passcode.
-See Manage extra security for your wireless account.
+See Learn about account passcodes (Last updated March 3, 2023).

-- Verizon Defense Documentation: Verizon mobile Account PIN FAQs from Verizon
+- Verizon Documentation: Verizon mobile Account PIN FAQs

 - Defense: How to Stop Your Mobile Number from Being Hijacked by